JamesClonk/k8s-infrastructure/README.md

 #### postgres 🐘

 Adjust `postgres.resources.memory_in_mb` to `256` for a minimal database sizing.
 You can disable the periodic backups by setting `pgbackup.enabled` to `false`, as each backup job can consume up to 1GB of memory while it is running.
-You can also configure the backup jobs maximum memory consumption via `pgbackup.resources.memory_in_mb`, though decreasing this value to something too low will cause the backup to fail and crash if it runs out of memory while creating a database dump.
+You can also configure the backup jobs maximum memory consumption via `pgbackup.resources.memory_in_mb`, though decreasing this value too much will cause the backup to fail and crash if it runs out of memory while creating a database dump.

 #### prometheus 🔥